ErfanRht/Ghods-highschool/README.md

 ## Author

-This Flutter project is developed by [Erfan Rahmati](https://github.com/ErfanRht).
+This project is developed by [Erfan Rahmati](https://github.com/ErfanRht).

 ---